International Society for Krishna Consciousness: Sri Krishna-Balaram Mandir, Vrindavan

 Located in the Raman Reti area of Vrindavan, Uttar Pradesh, the Sri Krishna Balaram Mandir temple was built in the original village where the spiritual figures Krishna and Balarama are said to have resided in the Vedic period of Indian history.
 It is built in close proximity to other holy sites such as the village of Gokul, Govardhana Hill, the Mathura palace, and various holy lakes.
 As a result, ISKCON Vrindavan is a common pilgrimage site for followers of the Krishna Conscious movement.
 The complex is home to a guesthouse, a museum, gift shops, a restaurant, a bakery, a broadcast studio as well as a marble temple hall.
 The temple is also affiliated with the Vrindavan Institute of Higher Education.

-Vrindavan Chandrodaya Mandir
+Vrindavan Chandrodaya Mandir, Vrindavan

-In March 2014, the project was inaugurated, and on 16 November 2014, the foundation stone of the temple was laid.
+In March 2014, the Vrindavan Chandrodaya Mandir temple project was inaugurated, and on 16 November 2014, the foundation stone of the temple was laid.
 Overseen by ISKCON Bangalore, the Vrindavan Chandrodaya Mandir temple building is currently under construction.